etho201/docker-pi-stacks/dev/unifi-controller/README.md

     `- "traefik.protocol=https"`

-    If you don't have that label you will be plagued with a "Bad Request" message, folloed by "This combination of host and port requires TLS."
+    If you don't have that label you will be plagued with a "Bad Request" message, followed by "This combination of host and port requires TLS."

 - Since the Unifi controller ships with its own self-signed certificate, you must include `"InsecureSkipVerify = true"` in the `traefik.toml` configuration file.